lwjglgamedev/vulkanbook/bookcontents/chapter-16/chapter-16.md

 }
 ```

 The `Render` class will have an instance of the `GlobalBuffers` and will also have the command buffers and the fences used to record the render commands for the geometry and shadows passes.
-Drawing commands will be pre-record, by having them in the `Render` class it will be easier to update them.
+Drawing commands will be pre-recorded, by having them in the `Render` class it will be easier to update them.
 They will be created in the `createCommandBuffers` method:
 ```java
 public class Render {
     ...